SimoneGianni/tsMatchers/README.md

 How can I help
 ==============

-This project is in its very early stages, I wrote it because I'm so used to Hamcrest matchers in Junit that couldn't live without something similar in TypeScript.

 Feel free to report bugs, wrong documentation, or your ideas on how to improve it in the GitHub issues.
 Feel also free to fork it and send me pull requests with your changes.

 Using assertions
 ================